Loading...

 • In the Password fields, enter a password that will be used to authenticate this FTP account.

 • In the Directory field, cPanel will auto-populate an assumed directory based on the FTP username, but that usually is incorrect.
-So, we recommend providing the directory you would like the user to access.
+We recommend providing the directory you would like the user to access.

 • Set a Quota for the FTP account.
 The quota is the maximum amount of bandwidth the FTP user may use.
 If you leave the quota as unlimited, the FTP user will have the ability to use the total amount of bandwidth for the cPanel account.